matbroughty/timstwitterlisteningparty/README.md

 - [x] Sort archive page latest to oldest
 - [x] Add lambda to auto create html snippets from csv in github
 - [x] Update lambda to invalidate the Cloud Front cache after writing the html to the s3 buckets
+- [ ] Redesign tables to use cardgroups